Undergraduate Academic Advising

 How can I keep track of what coursework I have completed in my major?

-Consult with your advisor and use your degree progress report as a guide.
-Your degree progress report can be found on self service on the first page after you log in.
-Click on the link marked “Degree Progress.”
+Consult with your advisor and use your degree progress report ("DPR") as a guide.
+Your degree progress report can be found on self service under Reports after you log in.